CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/world-editing/native-interactions-framework/overview.md

 * [Basketball](interactions-with-props.md): Two different throwing animations, based on body stats (Either dunking or regular throw)
 * [Apartment Purchasing](apartment-purchasing.md): Allows for purchasing a property (Unlocking a door), including message from El Capitan, map markers, tutorial popup and more
 * [Appearance Changing](interaction-settings.md): Simple interaction that opens the CC Menu (Either Hairdresser, Ripperdoc or all options)
+* [Teleport](interaction-settings.md): Teleports the player to a specified NodeRef when used, will also preload the destination location, to avoid loading screens